 The Topsfield Fair Christmas Tree exhibit is on display in the New Meadows Demonstration Area.
 This competition is sanctioned by the Essex County Tree Farmers and the Massachusetts Christmas Tree Association for the promotion of high quality, locally grown, natural Christmas Trees.

 Stop over and just out the amazing display and you can purchase a sampling of your own to grow at home!

 The New Meadows Demonstration Area is a unique opportunity to learn about different trades while visiting the Topsfield Fair.
 Stop over and interact with a variety of demonstrators, such as blacksmiths, potters, wood turners and more!

-Visit the apple cider mill at Barnyard Donuts, Leavitt Family Maple Sugar Shack, Furniture Institute of New England, Prospect Hill Forge Blacksmith Shop, Association of Revolutionary Turners, the Barn Workshop School and the Topsfield Fair Education Shed.
+Visit the apple cider mill at Barnyard Donuts, Leavitt Family Maple Sugar Shack, Prospect Hill Forge Blacksmith Shop, Association of Revolutionary Turners, the Barn Workshop School and the Topsfield Fair Education Shed.

 Register for our Mailing List to keep up with all the latest Topsfield Fair News!